mykaarma/information-modal/README.md

 ### Usage

 * Call setFetchDataBaseUrl as soon as your application is launched.
-Pass your server baseUrl in this function.
+Pass your server baseUrl and module in this function.
 * Wherever you want to use this Info Icon, add this HTML snippet.

 ```